-So with RERA finally into play what does it really mean for you as a home buyer?
-How will it impact you?
-This article covers detailed aspects of what RERA is, what is the current status of notification of this new Indian Act, ground impact created by RERA, expert comments on the same and the road ahead for Indian real estate with RERA in place.
+What does RERA really mean for you as a home buyer?
+How does it impact you?
+This article covers detailed aspects of what RERA is, what is the current status of RERA Act’s notification in various Indian states, ground impact created by RERA, expert comments on the same and the road ahead for Indian real estate with RERA in place.
 The article is constantly updated with new developments in RERA.
 You can bookmark for revisit.

 Let us first understand what RERA is all about.